-- Associate Professor Richard Robson, Christchurch Clinical Studies Trust - Chair
+- Associate Professor Richard Robson, New Zealand Clinical Research, Christchurch - Chair

 - Dr Matthew Dawes, The University of Auckland, Auckland

-- Professor Stephen Duffull, School of Pharmacy, University of Otago, Dunedin
+- Associate Professor Matt Doogue, Department of Medicine, University of Otago, Christchurch

-- Professor Chris Frampton, Christchurch School of Medicine and Health Sciences
+- Professor Chris Frampton, Christchurch School of Medicine and Health Sciences, Christchurch

 - Dr Sisira Jayathissa, Hutt Valley District Health Board, Wellington